 A credit card gives the cardholder access to a revolving account.
 The cardholder is usually obliged to make at least a minimum payment each month (determined by the balance amount), but is not obliged to pay off the entire debt each month.
-Nowadays, it is also common for credit card issuers to grant credit card holders special grace periods, e.g. two months a year when you do not even have to make the minimum payment.
-Sverigekredit is a great website where you can compare the interest rates and costs of credit cards and you can also see what kind of bonuses you are offered.
+Nowadays, it is also common for credit card issuers to grant credit cardholders special grace periods, e.g. two months a year when you do not even have to make the minimum payment.
+There are plenty of great websites where you can compare the interest rates and costs of credit cards and you can also see what kind of bonuses you are offered.

 When a cardholder elects to not pay off the balance in full, the credit card issuer will charge interest on the remaining debt.
 The interest charged will be added to the balance, which means that a credit card holder that does not pay off the balance in full each month will end up paying interest on interest (compound interest).

 One of the main immediate benefits of having a credit card is convenience.
 Unlike cash, debit cards or checks, a credit card will give you access to a line of credit suitable for small short-term loans.
 With many check accounts and debit cards, even a small overdraft carries a big penalty – much more than what you would pay for using $100 of your credit card credit and paying it back when the monthly bill comes.

 An alternative to credit cards is charge cards.
 A charge card will also give you access to credit, but you will be obliged to pay the monthly bill in full when it arrives.
 With a credit card, you do not have to pay the full amount – you can elect to pay only part of the bill and remain indebted to the credit card issuer.
 Of course, you will be charged interest on your debt.